Strategies for Health

 Incorporate meditation into your routine, focusing on your breath as an anchor.
 This helps you cultivate a deeper connection to your breathing.

-Perform a body scan meditation, paying attention to how your breath affects different parts of your body and noticing any tension or relaxation.
+Perform a body scan meditation, paying attention to how your breath affects different parts of your body and noticing any tension or relaxation as you concentrate on various body parts.

-Count your breaths to maintain focus.
-For example, inhale for a count of four, hold for four, exhale for four, and repeat.
+Count as you breathe to maintain focus.
+For example, inhale for a count of four, hold for four, exhale for four, and repeat (box breathing).

 Go for walks in nature and pay attention to your breath as you move.
 Notice how your breath changes with your pace and environment.